BA in Geography-Anthropology - Social Studies, Secondary Teacher Education

 Upon declaring the Secondary Teacher Education Pathway, a student becomes a pre-candidate.
 The pre-candidacy phase of the program is the first three years of the program prior to the professional internship.
 Pre-candidacy coursework is as follows:

-- ADS 300 Ethics and Youth with Exceptionalities (3 cr.)
+- SED 300 Ethics and Youth with Exceptionalities (3 cr.)

 - EDU 222 Foundations of Language and Literacy Development* (3 cr)